MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-custom-rule-sets.md

 ---
 # Configure Web Application Firewall custom rules

-Web Application Firewall custom rules allow you to define your own rules for blocking or allowing specific requests based on various criteria, such as geo-filtering, the source IP address, and the request uri.
-You can use custom rules to enhance the security of your web applications and also help you optimize the performance of your web applications by filtering out unwanted traffic or reducing false positives.
+Web Application Firewall custom rules allow you to define your own rules for blocking or allowing specific requests based on various criteria, such as geo-filtering, the source IP address, and the request URI.
+You can use custom rules to enhance the security of your web applications and help you optimize the performance of your web applications by filtering out unwanted traffic or reducing false positives.

 Configure the custom rules by navigating to Security workspace.